 Over the course of the last decade, the Ally Pally has hosted the prestigious Masters invitational to great success.

 The Ally Pally may not be able to compete with the Crucible Theatre in terms of romance and history, but in terms of tickets and revenue it would be a winner.

-Snooker is a niche sport but has an aspiration of extending its reach, becoming global, and being as successful as it possibly can be.
+Snooker is a niche sport but like any other has an aspiration of extending its reach, becoming global, and being as successful as it possibly can be.

-To achieve that, the sad truth is that the Crucible Theatre does not tick enough boxes, not the way it is in its current form at least.
+To achieve that, the unfortunate truth is that the Crucible Theatre does not tick enough boxes, not the way it is in its current form at least.